-Loans are made by the parent entity to wholly owned subsidiaries to fund working capital and purchases of shares from one subsidiary to the other subsidiary.
+Loans are made by the parent entity to wholly owned subsidiaries to fund working capital.
 Loans outstanding between the Company and its subsidiaries are unsecured, have no fixed date of repayment and are non-interest bearing.
 Interest-free loans made by the parent entity to all its subsidiaries are payable on demand.